fappel/xiliary/README.md

 and the first a project setup model.
 Use the Oomph installer in advanced mode (http://eclipsesource.com/blogs/tutorials/oomph-basic-tutorial/) and refer to the files on GitHub in raw mode.
 This should help to setup a basic development environment and workspace in no time.
 However, as this is the first try on Oomph there might be some unknown depths... please report any issues you're running into to help to improve this mechanism.
+See also https://github.com/fappel/xiliary/blob/master/CONTRIBUTING.md for more information on how to contribute.

 ## FlatScrollBar
 <img src="http://www.codeaffine.com/wp-content/uploads/2015/01/style-scrollbar.png" width="425" height="207"/>